underground-cloud/rsschool-cv/cv.md

 ## About me

 I am beginner frontend-developer.
 I know basic level HTML, CSS and Photoshop, but want to study soon JS and other technology needed to work.
-I would like frontend-developer.
+I want to be frontend-developer.
 For this I am studying at RS School:)

 ## Language
 * Russian: native